MaxXSoft/ZexVM/README.md

 ## Features

+- Tracing garbage collection while runtime
+- `String` and `List` type data structure (controled by garbage collector)
-- `Function` type
+- `Function` type for a better support of anonymous functions and closures
 - 64-bit integer and floating point number
 - Call an external function by using `INT` instruction

-There is no appealing feature in the current version (000.001), but we will add a lot of new features in the future, such as:
+There is no appealing feature in the current version (000.006), but we will add a lot of new features in the future, such as:

-- Just-In-Time (JIT) compilation
+- Just-In-Time (JIT) compilation or other runtime optimizations
 - Class support and OOP
-- Garbage Colloction
+- More advanced functional programming support

 ## Build